 A graphic designer’s ability to collaborate with other creative professionals and technical staff is key.

-Since graphic designers these days are often called on to be a one-person creative department, good relationships with ID and Engineering teams are crucial.
+Since graphic designers these days are often called on to be a one-person creative department, good relationships with Industrial Design and Engineering teams are crucial.
 As a visual designer, I must understand the products or services I’m designing for in order to create clear, strong and compelling messages.
-If you’re fortunate like I am to work with a small, creative marketing team, you’ll have the opportunity to work with writers, photographers, social media pros, PR people, salespeople and project leads to get your company’s or clients’ messages out.
+If you’re fortunate like I am to work with a small, creative marketing team, you’ll have the opportunity to work with writers, photographers, social media pros, PR people, salespeople, and project leads to get your company’s or clients’ messages out.

-Designers must develop a significant knowledge of both digital marketing, UX, and UI to succeed in the tech industry.
+Designers must develop significant knowledge of both digital marketing, UX, and UI to succeed in the tech industry.

 No matter what, you’re going to have to understand the foundational bases for digital marketing and SEO in order to survive.
-Through creative branding, visual innovation and effective communication, we share, send, tweet, post, and whatever else it takes to engage the world with IPS’ capabilities.
+Through creative branding, visual innovation, and effective communication, we share, send, tweet, post, and whatever else it takes to engage the world with IPS’ capabilities.
 The most exciting part about my job is that I get to create these visual messages.
-From email and website imagery, video and print media, to fully loaded presentations and slide decks, the experience of designing to the IPS message has been the most thought-provoking and rewarding of my entire career.
+From email and website imagery, video, and print media, to fully loaded presentations and slide decks, the experience of designing to the IPS message has been the most thought-provoking and rewarding of my entire career.

 It’s really hard to make some of this stuff look good.

 Of course, there are lots of challenges to designing a visual message for a tech firm.
 Like, how in the world am I going to use my digital creation skills to illustrate the relationship between hardware and software?
-Or, how can I possibly produce a fun and instructional video animating the design process for an IoT thermometer??
+Or, how can I possibly produce fun and instructional video animating the design process for an IoT thermometer??
 You want a visually creative slide for a boring ol’ router???
 These are just a few of the challenges I’ve faced, and overcome, in my first year at IPS!